pietroppeter/naffprop/README.md

 # affprop

-Affinity Propagation in Nim for Python
+Affinity Propagation in Nim for Python (and Nim) - WIP

-## Algorithm